farzadab/farzadab.github.io/_project_pages/2019-05-10-rl-as-inference.md

 ---

-A case study on the applicability of solving RL tasks when posed as an inference problem.
+A case study on the applicability of solving reinforcement learning (RL) tasks when posed as an inference problem.